 Speech/Drama - Part of our 7th and 8th grade electives in our Fine Arts period.

 School Play - Our 7th and 8th grade students put on a production each year complete with setting, costumes, and a backstage crew.

 Plays and Musicals - Our lower elementary puts on a play on a rotating basis which includes multiple grades.

 Field trips to local venues are scheduled for each grade to extend and enhance the learning that takes place in our school setting.

 Visit our Teacher Pages for our current field trip plans.

 Outdoor Education (7th Grade)

-Each year our 7th grade students spend 5 days, 4 nights in Wolverine, MI in the first week in February.
+Each year our 7th grade students spend 3 days, 2 nights in the Fall at the Sherman Lake YMCA in Augusta, MI.
 Students are taught in small groups of twelve to fourteen where the emphasis is on learning by doing.
 Students are given responsibilities and challenges that promote high self esteem, respect, and cooperation.
-Teachers and parent chaperones take an active role in supervision and participation in activities.
+Teachers take an active role in supervision and participation in activities.

 Washington D.C.
 Trip (8th Grade)

 Each year our 8th grade students go take a 5-day trip to Washington D.C., Virginia, and Gettysburg, PA.